 What is a VPN?
-Well, in short, it is a Virtual Private Network, a powerful tools that act as a shield against outside surveillance and are an essential tool for all security-conscious internet users.
+Well, in short, it is a Virtual Private Network, a powerful tools that acts as a shield against outside surveillance and is an essential tool for all security-conscious internet users.
 Please come along on our discovery tour to learn more about VPNs.

 As the name suggests, a Virtual Private Network (VPN) is three things.
 Firstly, we refer to the process as “virtual” when you connect to a VPN, meaning that it creates a simulated version of the internet.

 The “private” part comes next.
 This means that all transactions on this virtual internet are protected from the outside.
 The VPN connection essentially creates a box where browsing and downloads take place.

 Finally, “network” refers to the fact that VPNs work via networks that are maintained by a VPN provider.

 Basically, VPNs are there to shield internet users and their data, and they have several really important functions.

 Firstly, they provide the software needed to connect to the VPN.
 This software includes whatever tunneling protocol a VPN has chosen to use, and acts as a simple gateway to the VPN itself.
 Importantly, it also encrypts data as it is transmitted via the web – the major privacy tool in a VPN’s armory.

 Secondly, remote access Virtual Private Networks will need to maintain a VPN server.
 This could be anywhere in the world and requires the processing power to handle thousands of simultaneous connections.
 It also needs to be able to protect encrypted content as it passes into the VPN and onward to the target address.

 That’s pretty much all a Virtual Private Network does – it involves a network infrastructure, encryption tools, and tools to scramble IP addresses, along with a user-friendly VPN client.